 Hybrid Marine Power

 Hybrid technology is being utilised by many transport sectors around the world.
-The marine industry is now recognising the potential of utilising hybrid power and innovative propulsion systems.
+The marine industry is now recognising the potential of utilising hybrid power linked to innovative propulsion systems.

 Certain maritime sectors are potentially well suited to hybrid systems.
-These include ferries, pilot boats, workboats that have relatively consistent duty cycles.
-For military applications hybrid systems, including diesel with battery / electric, are relevant to patrol, interception and autonomous vessel duties.
+These include ferries, pilot boats, workboats, wind farm support vessels that have relatively consistent duty cycles.
+Hybrid systems, including ICE with battery / electric, can be relevant to increase capability for military, patrol, interception and autonomous.